matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/status.md

 ## Currently supported features

-- **Native support of ECDSA signatures.** Unlike the first version of zkSync and most of zk rollups, no special operation is required to register the user's private key.
+- **Native support of ECDSA signatures.** Unlike the first version of zkSync and most zk rollups, no special operation is required to register the user's private key.
 Any account can be managed on L2 with the same private key that is used on L1.
 - **Solidity 0.8.x and Vyper support.** No need for change or re-audit of the codebase.
 - **Web3 API**.
 With small exceptions, our API is fully compatible with Ethereum.
 This enables seamless integration with existing indexers, explorers, etc.
 - **Support for Ethereum cryptographic primitives**. zkSync natively supports `keccak256`, `sha256`, and `ecrecover` via precompiles.